StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Over time more and better options become available to express the material covered in Statistical Rethinking.
 The most important (in my opinion!) is the use of KeyedArrays (provided by AxisKeys.jl) for the representation of mcmc chains.

-But other examples are the recently developed [ParetoSmooth.jl](https://github.com/TuringLang/ParetoSmooth.jl) used in the PSIS related examples and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on a better Dagitty.jl (vs. StructuralCausalModels.jl)
+But other examples are the recently developed [ParetoSmooth.jl](https://github.com/TuringLang/ParetoSmooth.jl) used in the PSIS related examples and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on a better Dagitty.jl (vs. StructuralCausalModels.jl).

 While StatisticalRethinking v3 focused on making StatisticalRethinking.jl mcmc package independendent, StatisticalRethinking v4 aims at decoupling it from a specific graphical package and thus enables new choices for graphics, e.g. using Makie.jl and AlgebraOfGraphics.jl.